-The plantation adjacent to the south boundary (TN5) is older than the site plantation although also immature; it has grown to a height of around 10m with Field Maple trees dominant.
-There are no potentially large tree species in this area; other species include Elder, Viburnum sp and Hawthorn.
-The ground flora has become more typical of an older plantation with frequent lvy covering the ground and some Wild Arum.
+The narrow plantation along the south boundary is immature; it has grown to a height of around 10m with Field Maple trees dominant.
+No potentially large tree species have been planted in this area but there are a couple of self set Yew saplings; other species include Viburnum sp, Garden Privet (frequent) and Rowan.
+The ground flora has frequent Ivy covering the ground and some Wild Arum.